Parallelizing Contextual Bandits: Introduction

 \begin{assumption}[Almost-Linear Rewards] The function $f(\cdot)$ is $\epsilon$-close to linear in that for all contexts $\cX_{t,p}$ and for all $\x \in \cX_{t,p}$, there exists a parameter $\thetastar$ such that

 Further, this underlying parameter $\thetastar$ satisfies the norm bound:

 \end{assumption} In the context of the above conditions we define the signal-to-noise ratio as:

 in analogy with the classical setting of offline linear regression.
 Note that while we allow $\epsilon$ to be arbitrary, our guarantees are only non-vacuous when $\epsilon$ is suitably small.
-Thus $f(\x)$ should be thought of a function that is nearly linear.
-Although we only consider linear algorithms in this paper, we note that our methods can easily be generalized using finite-dimensional feature expansions and random feature approximations \citep{rahimi2007random} to increase the flexibility of our model class.
+Thus $f(\x)$ should be thought of a function that is close to its best approximant in $\cF$.
+We also note that for the linear algorithms in this paper, our methods can easily be generalized using finite-dimensional feature expansions and random feature approximations \citep{rahimi2007random} to increase the flexibility of our model class.

+Throughout the following sections our regret upper bounds are stated with high probability.
+That is, we claim $\cR(T,P) \leq \rate$, with probability at least $1-O(\delta)$, where $\rate$ has at most $O(\log(\frac{1}{\delta}))$ dependence on $\delta$.
+However, under \cref{assump:data,,assump:param}, the total regret can always be trivially bounded as $O(LS TP)$ for example.
+Thus, our high-probability regret bounds can be easily converted to upper bounds in expectation at the cost of only logarithmic factors by setting $\delta \propto (\frac{1}{TP})^2$.